-OeHI and the State of Colorado appreciate all of the engaged stakeholders that provided feedback in virtual and in-person listening sessions and contributed to refreshing the Roadmap.
-The calls for funding, interoperability, support for secure and appropriate data sharing, fostering responsible innovation, and enhancing community engagement for health IT solutions are ways in which OeHI will meet the affordability, access, and equity goals.
+OeHI and the State of Colorado appreciate all of the engaged stakeholders who provided feedback in virtual and in-person listening sessions and contributed to refreshing the Roadmap.
+The calls for funding, interoperability, support for secure and appropriate sharing of data, fostering responsible innovation, and enhancing community engagement for health IT solutions are ways in which OeHI will meet the affordability. access, and parity goals.
 OeHI will continue to utilize the strategies outlined in the 2021 Roadmap to work toward these goals.
-Strategies from 2021 included identifying and collaborating on federal policies, datasharing and consent policies, as well as making strategic financial investments in responsible health IT strategies and shared solutions.
+Strategies from 2021 included identifying and collaborating on federal policies, data-sharing and consent policies, as well as making strategic financial investments in responsible health IT strategies and shared solutions.

 Colorado's updated Health IT Roadmap will continue to focus on a statewide and coordinated health technology landscape, digital tools and services, and opportunities to leverage different funding streams and policies.
-This roadmap is charting a path forward and driving innovative approaches to reduce costs, increase access, and address health equity issues across our state.
+This roadmap is charting a path forward and driving innovative approaches to reduce costs, increase access, and address health parity issues across our state.
 The Office of eHealth Innovation will lead efforts and be effective champions of innovative health IT solutions that advance community health priorities to achieve a Colorado for all.